Amravati-District

 Geography:

 The district is mainly divided into two geographical regions, the Melghat hilly area of Satpuda range and plain area.
-The prominent hill range in the District is the Gawilgarh hill which is located in the north west of district in Melghat area of Chikhaldara tahsil.
+The prominent hill range in the district is the Gawilgarh hill which is in the northwest of district in Melghat area of Chikhaldara tahsil.

-The plain area may be Subdivied into further subtypes
+The plain area may be Subdivided into further subtypes

-a) The piedement belt of light & medium black soils with pebble/boulder zone, with abundant ground water supplies, sloping away from Satpuda range.
+1. a) Foothills belt of light & medium black soils with pebble/boulder zone, with abundant ground water supplies, sloping away from Satpuda range.

 b) The region of deep & fertile soils of the southwest where the sub-soil water is very often saline.